mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

-If the world’s Atmosphere is other than Thin (5), Standard (6) or Dense (8), a set of transparent panels will be provided that deploy to form an atmosphere dome roughly 30 metres by 300 metres by 300 metres, taking up 200 tons of the cargo module when packaged away.
+If the world’s Atmosphere is other than Thin (5), Standard (6) or Dense (8), a set of transparent panels will be provided that deploy to form an atmosphere dome roughly 30 meters by 300 meters by 300 meters, taking up 200 tons of the cargo module when packaged away.
 It will include an airlock sized to fit one Steppehauler, as well as smaller airlocks to admit grav vehicles and people in environmental suits.
 If an ice asteroid had to be provided due to low Hydrographics,